lijon/lijon.github.io/iaa_sample_rates.md

 ![IAA Diagram](IAA diagram.png)

-## Host sample rate
+## Host sample rate & avoiding converters

+The "outer side" of the nodes RIO unit is always fixed at the current hardware sample rate.

-​A host must init its RAUs using the hardware sample rate in its client format, which is set on the client side of the IAA node unit (input/output scope element 0), which equals the outer side (host or hardware) of the RIO unit from the node’s perspective.
+​A host must init its RAUs using the hardware sample rate in its client format, by setting it on the client side of the RAU (input/output scope element 0), which is connected by IAA to the outer side (host or hardware) of the RIO unit from the node’s perspective.
+Not using the hardware SR when initializing the RAU will fail with `kAudioComponentErr_InvalidFormat`.

 When the hardware sample rate changes, the host should update the client side format of hosted RAUs, or else iOS will automatically insert sample rate converters - leading to unexpected buffer sizes and loss of audio quality.
+It's a bit weird that iOS allows sample rate conversion in this case, but not at RAU initialization.

-The node can detect this and follow the host sample rate, or it could ignore it (as most IAA node apps does, currently).
-When ignored, the RIO will do sample rate conversion.
+The node can detect and follow the hardware sample rate, or it could ignore it (as most IAA node apps does, currently).
+When ignored, the RIO unit of the node will do sample rate conversion.

+So, there's two places where conversion might take place: between node RIO client side and its outer side, and between host RAU client side and the node RIO outer side.
+Note that this outer side is part of the Inter-App Audio mechanism and does not actually belong to either node or host.

+### IAA sample time

 IAA host gives current time in samples.
 Since node and host might run at different sample rates, we must use the host SR for converting to seconds.